 Run Server as: Defines the machine username and password that the Planet Press Connect Server module's service uses.

-This account should be administrator on the local machine.
-Note that the "Server Security Settings" on page 37 dialog can only be executed from the user specified here.
+The "Server Security Settings" on page 55 dialog can only ever be executed from the user specified here.

-- Username: The username the service uses to login.
-If the machine is on a domain, use the format domain\username. - Password: The password associated with the username. - Validate user button: Click to verify that the entered username and password combination is correct and that the service is able to login.
+- Username: The account that the service uses to login.
+If the machine is on a domain, use the format domain\username.
+This account must be an existing Windows profile with local administrator rights. - Password: The password associated with the selected user. - Validate user button: Click to verify that the entered username and password combination is correct and that the service is able to login.
 This button must be clicked and the user validated before the Next button becomes available.